solliancenet/microsoft-mysql-developer-guide/artifacts/04-AKS/README.md

 # Migrate to Azure Kubernetes Services (AKS)

-Now that you have containerized versions of your applications, you can host them in several places in Azure.
-Here we explore Azure Kubernetes Service (AKS).
+Now that a containerized version of the applications exists, it can now be hosted in several places in Azure.
+Here we explore Azure App Service Containers.

 ## Push images to Azure Container Registry